adobe/sign-cemt-boilerplate/README.md

 Clone this git repository onto your local machine

-Update the templates in the boilerplates directory with either the verbiage you want or revamp it completely with your custom HTML and CSS to match your company's brand with your own familiar branding, color scheme, images, and text.
+Update the templates with either the verbiage you want or revamp it completely with your custom HTML and CSS to match your company's brand with your own familiar branding, color scheme, images, and text.
 You can also format the look and feel for these templates however you like.

 Any text surrounded by // TEXT // are Adobe Sign variables that cannot be reworded.
 You have the option to remove these from the template itself or move them to a different position, but the text itself cannot be changed.
 If further clarification is needed, please reach out to your ACS PS contact.